-During their stay in the Netherlands, will they be placed in detention?
+If Abu Garda appears before the Court, will he be placed in detention?

-No. The Chamber is satisfied that Banda and Jerbo can and will appear voluntarily before the Court, without the need to arrest them.
+No. The Chamber was satisfied that Abu Garda can and will appear voluntarily before the Court, without the need to arrest him.

-Upon arrival in The Hague, Banda and Jerbo will stay at the location assigned to them by the Court.
+Upon his arrival in The Hague, Abu Garda will stay at the location assigned to him by the Court.
 This location will remain confidential.
-They are ordered not to leave the premises of the Court, including that location, for the whole period of their stay in the Netherlands, without the specific permission of the Chamber.
+He is ordered not to leave the premises of the Court, including that location, for the whole period of his stay in the Netherlands, without specific permission of the Chamber.